Managing a particular condition, such as diabetes is not easy since it takes constant work and attention.

 If we listen, we will find out more about their issues and needs regarding the condition.
 We can offer solutions to their problems.

 We shouldn’t assume that we know how to help but directly ask.
 We should ask our loved one who has diabetes about their needs and what can we do to help.

 How we think that we should help might be completely different from how our loved one wants us to help.
 Remember, just ask.

-We can exercise together, make healthier food choices, go for a walk.
+We can exercise together, make healthier food choices, and go for a walk.
 Not only will we help them with their condition but we will connect more.

 This can be of great help since if we know more about the condition, we will be able to understand them better.
-Managing diabetes is not just maintaining low blood glucose and counting carbs.
+Managing diabetes is not just about maintaining low blood glucose and counting carbs.

 The more we know about the condition, the more we can help.
 Although managing diabetes might be a struggle, having friends and family to help can be of immense importance.